ojnim/cs506-final-project/README.md

 ## Dataset
 The dataset that would be used in this project would be "An fMRI dataset for investigating language control and cognitive control in bilinguals" https://github.com/OpenNeuroDatasets/ds005455/tree/main

 This dataset is consisted of 77 Chinese-English bilingual's fMRI experiment result and participants data.
+While undergoing functional MRI scanning, each participant completed two tasks : <br>
+1. Language Control : 'naming in L1'<br>
+Images are suggested to the participants, and they were asked to name what's in the image. <br>
+2. Cognitive Control : 'pressing the same direction'<br>
+The image of right or left arrow is suggested to the participants, and they were asked to press the button in the same direction.

+The further information about the tasks can be found in this repository https://github.com/GttNeuro/Guo-Lab_datapaper

-Each participant completed two tasks during the experiment : language switching task to assess language control and rule switching task to evaluate cognitive control.
+language switching task to assess language control and rule switching task to evaluate cognitive control.

-This repository ( https://github.com/GttNeuro/Guo-Lab_datapaper ) contains information about the language control task and cognitive control task.

-Language Control : 'naming in L1'
--suggest image and name it

-Cognitive Control : 'pressing the same direction' -press
+Within this dataset, I would specify the features to use through normalization

 1. structual imaging data